What is everolimus (Afinitor)?

 drugs that weaken the immune system, such as cancer medicine, steroids, and medicines to prevent organ transplant rejection.

-This list is not complete and many other drugs can interact with Afinitor.
+This list is not complete and many other drugs may affect Afinitor.
 This includes prescription and over-the-counter medicines, vitamins, and herbal products.
-Give a list of all your medicines to any healthcare provider who treats you.
+Not all possible drug interactions are listed here.

 More about Afinitor Disperz (everolimus)